 - Cashews can be substituted with peanuts, almonds, walnuts, or pecans.

-- Cayenne pepper can be omitted without affecting the recipe, if desired.
+- Cayenne pepper can be omitted without affecting the recipe (it adds a slight heat that is not super spicy).

 What type of cashews do you start with?
 Raw?
 Roasted unsalted?
 Roasted salted?